Ville Itälä

-Ville Heimo Antero Itälä (born 10 May 1959 in Luumäki) is the Director-General of the European Anti-Fraud Office (OLAF) and a former a Finnish politician.
+Ville Heimo Antero Itälä (born 10 May 1959) is a Finnish politician serving as Director-General of the European Anti-Fraud Office (OLAF) since 2018.
 He was elected member of the Finnish Parliament (Eduskunta) from the district of Southwest Finland in 1995.
 Itälä served as the Minister of the Interior under Prime Minister Paavo Lipponen from September 2000 to April 2003.
 He was elected chairman of the National Coalition Party (Kokoomus) in 2001.
 Following his resignation as party leader in 2004, he was succeeded by Jyrki Katainen.
 Itälä was a Member of the European Parliament from 2004 until 29 February 2012.
 He was a member of the European Court of Auditors from 2012 until February 2018.
-Since August 2018 he is the Director-General of OLAF.

 European Anti-Fraud Office (OLAF)

-Ville Itälä is the Director-General of the European Anti-Fraud Office (OLAF) since August 2018.
+Ville Itälä served as Director-General of the European Anti-Fraude Office (OLAF) from 2018 until September 2025.
+He was succeeded by Salla Saastamoinen, who became Acting Director-General on 1 October 2025 following the completion of Itälä’s mandate.

 European Court of Auditors

 Ville Itälä was a Member of the European Court of Auditors from 2012 to February 2018.